elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

 >     }
 >
 >
 > All subnets that share the same physical network should be declared within a **shared-network** declaration as shown in the below example.
 Parameters within the **shared-network**, but outside the enclosed **subnet** declarations, are considered to be global parameters.
-The name of the **shared-network** must be a descriptive title for the network, such as using the title &#8216;**test-lab**&#8216; to describe all the subnets in a test lab environment.
+The name of the **shared-network** must be a descriptive title for the network, such as using the title '**test-lab**' to describe all the subnets in a test lab environment.
 >
 >     shared-network name {
 >         option domain-search              "test.redhat.com";